Ahmad-197/Portfolio-Projects/README.md

 Noise is also added to the mesh elements so that the signal-to-noise ratio (SNR) is 30.
 Note that voltages were obtained in the same way as in the simulation case i.e. by solving the forward problem.

-[^1]: This dataset was provided by the supervisor.

 ## **4. Variational Autoencoder**